-We have audited the accompanying consolidated financial statements of Eau Claire Community Foundation (a nonprofit organization), which comprise the consolidated statement of financial position as of December 31, 2021, and the related consolidated statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Eau Claire Community Foundation and affiliates (a nonprofit organization), which comprise the consolidated statement of financial position as of December 31, 2022 and 2021, and the related consolidated statement of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position Eau Claire Community Foundation as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Eau Claire Community Foundation and affiliates as of December 31, 2022 and 2021, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.